ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ## What is Abbey, and how does it make this easier?

-[Abbey](https://www.abbey.io/) | A service that is a level of abstraction above Terraform.
-It is a web application where users can request access to cloud resources and administrators can approve them.
+Now that you know how to use Terraform, you are probably exhausted at the thought of managing hundreds of configuration file updates for every user access request.
+Luckily, there are a few services that are a level of abstraction above Terraform.
+[Abbey](https://www.abbey.io/) is one example — a web application where users can request access to cloud resources and administrators can approve them.
 Permissions are automatically adjusted in your connected Terraform GitHub account and configured on AWS.

-Abbey is [free](https://www.abbey.io/pricing/) for teams of twenty people or fewer.

-We are going to use Abbey to assign a user to a group, instead of a role, this time to see how it works.
+Let's briefly use Abbey to assign a user to a group to see how it works.
+Once again, following this tutorial won't incur charges, as Abbey is free for the first twenty users.

 ### Install Abbey